peterheard01/logic-room/_posts/choose-features-new-web-application-or-mobile-app-mvp/2017-06-26-choose-features-new-web-application-or-mobile-app-mvp.md

 # 6. Begin Collecting Developer Estimates

-At this point you should begin to include your developers in the discussion.
+At this step you should begin to include your developers in the discussion.
 Your developers should be able to work with you on your MVP list designs that you have been building from step 5.
 They will need to help you decide the right technology choice and also advice you on how complex what you want to build is.

 At this step what they tell you will help you to decide if you can cut or re-prioritise even more items from your MVP list.